Gilbert Luján: Background

-From 1976-1980, Luján taught at the La Raza Studies Department at Fresno City College becoming department chair 1980.
-Since then, Luján has worked full-time on his artwork, devoted to developing his aesthetic.
-During the years of 1999-2007, Magu held his art studio operations at the Pomona Art Colony in downtown Pomona, CA, helping to garner appreciation and support of the arts in the city and surrounding communities.
+From 1976 until 1980, Luján taught at the La Raza Studies Department at Fresno City College becoming department chair 1980.
+Since then, Luján worked full-time on his artwork, devoted to developing his aesthetic.
+During the years of 1999 to 2007, Magu held his art studio operations at the Pomona Art Colony in downtown Pomona, California, helping to garner appreciation and support of the arts in the city and surrounding communities.
 During 2005, he took on a position as art professor at Pomona College, one of the seven prestigious Claremont Colleges.

 In 1990 Magu was commissioned as a design principal for the Hollywood & Vine station on the Metro Rail Red Line (Hollywood/Vine (LACMTA station)) in Los Angeles, California.
 By 1999 Magu completed a series of wall tiles and platform sculptural benches in the form of lowrider automobiles.
 He chose the theme song, "Hooray for Hollywood," as the signature tune for the Hollywood & Vine Metro station.
 A design rudder established was "light," which Luján considered another central motif in Hollywood, from the light that passed through film projectors to the sunny streets of Southern California to the creation of celebrity "Stars."
 The Yellow Brick Road, which was built to run from the plaza (which is currently being demolished to build a high-rise with chain restaurants and businesses) to the train platform, is a prominent motif taken from the 1939 classic movieThe Wizard of Oz, a movie which was an inspiration to Luján's work.

 Magu's artwork became famous in its own right throughout the 1980s and 1990s as it used colorful imagery, anthropomorphic animals, depictions of outrageously proportioned lowriders, festooned with Indigenous/urban motifs juxtaposed, graffiti, Dia De Los Muertos installation altars and all sorts of borrowings from pop-culture.
 Magu states: